 Founded in 1973, the School of Law has been accredited by the Committee of Bar Examiners of the State Bar of California since 1982 to offer a Juris Doctor program.
-Added in 2013, the Master of Legal Studies program is approved by the Accrediting Council for Independent Colleges and Schools, a nationally recognized accrediting agency by the United States Department of Education and the Council for Higher Education Accreditation.
+Added in 2013, the Master of Legal Studies program is approved by the Accrediting Council for Independent Colleges and Schools.